 Awarded for Eligibility

-They must be a citizen of an African Commonwealth country or non-white residents of Southern Africa and not normally a resident in the UK
+- They must be a citizen of an African Commonwealth country or a non-white resident of Southern Africa and not normally a resident in the UK

 Annually when funds permit.

 Please be aware that this scholarship may not be available every year.